Canon SX620 vs Nikon 1 J4

 |15.||Nikon 1 V3||-||stereo / mono||Y||-||mini||2.0||Y||-||-|

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the J4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the J4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the J4 was succeeded by the Nikon 1 J5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX620 and J4 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon 1 J4 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX620 or the Nikon 1 J4 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.